Service/Emotional Support Animal Guidelines

 - The dog is not housebroken.

-When circumstances arise which would justify evaluating the presence of a service dog, the Access Center will employ the following criteria:
+When circumstances arise which would justify evaluating the presence of a service dog, the university will employ the following criteria:

 - The student using the service dog is disabled